 After a moment, the blinking light resolved itself into the silhouette of jogger.
 Harrison stood by his minivan, as the man huffed and puffed in a slow amble, his breath in great white clouds enveloping his face.
 Unexpected.
 But then he was gone, disappearing into the night.

 Harrison put the Nikon away and strode into the dark and grassy center of the Mall.
-To his right, the bright dome of the Capitol, sharp against a cloudless night sky.
+To his right, the bright dome of the Capitol, set in a field of stars.
 To his left, the spire of the Washington Monument, the moon over its shoulder.
 He was alone.
 Finally.

 Harrison unzipped the backpack.
 Carefully, he removed the drone.
 It was a Falcon-28, small, portable and with four rotors to send it into the atmosphere.
 Taking out the duct tape, Harrison affixed the radiosonde to the bottom of the craft.
 Not much bigger than a pack of cards, the device would send back temperature readings to the laptop he had in his backpack.
 With the Falcon and the radiosonde, he would solve the problem of the Washington heat dome, determining its height and variance.
 The dataset would be fed into NWSNet – he’d call it the Cantore Correction, a final forecast adjustment to include the effect of the hot air above the city.